kodepandai/lunox/presets/api/README.md

-# LUNOX - SVELTE PRESET
+# LUNOX - API PRESET

 ## What is Lunox
 Lunox is Laravel-Flavoured NodeJs Framework.
 What is Laravel?